sjones6/party-planner/README.md

 You should be taken to the login screen where you can register and then sign-in.

+Note: for the API keys, a free developer-tier account can be created here: https://developer.edamam.com/.

 ## Frameworks

 * Server: Express